Shinjoku/redes-b/README.md

 # Redes B Project 1

-Here you'll find the projects from the discipline of Network of Computers, from PUC-Campinas.
+Here you'll find the projects from the discipline of Computer's Network, from PUC-Campinas.
 All these projects were developed by Shinjoku and luizerbetto, both students of the university.
 Of course, this would not be possible withou the help of the network tutorials (carefully googled).